Updated for 2026

 How to Prevent Square Breasts

-For an experienced plastic surgeon, avoiding this square appearance is just a matter of sitting the patient up at the end of surgery to make the needed adjustments in suturing.
+For an experienced plastic surgeon like Dr. Chang or Dr. Wang, avoiding this square appearance is just a matter of sitting the patient up at the end of surgery to make the needed adjustments in suturing.
 A change in position ensures that the breasts fall more naturally, resulting in a rounded, more desirable appearance.

 Selecting the Right Surgeon